 Marlies sets an inclusion example for all of us.
 She volunteers countless hours to multiple organizations and charities giving support and services to the underprivileged, homeless, and youth in our Calgary community.
 The list of all her past and current community volunteer initiatives is impressive.
 She walks the talk of being engaged in community life.
 She is a leader by both action and example.

 Élisabeth is a true diversity champion and recognized as such within our firm, the legal community and beyond.
-It is difficult to capture the extent of her impact: She promotes LGBTQ rights through her work with legal associations and community organizations, contributes to women's and LGBTQ equality by speaking at events (including on a panel with Supreme Court Justice Clement Gascon), volunteers with the LGBT Legal Clinic and fundraises for local LGBTQ charities.
+It is difficult to capture the extent of her impact: She promotes LGBTQ2 rights through her work with legal associations and community organizations, contributes to women's and LGBTQ2 equality by speaking at events (including on a panel with Supreme Court Justice Clement Gascon), volunteers with the LGBT Legal Clinic and fundraises for local LGBTQ2 charities.
 She has also taken her advocacy global through the firm's partnership with Lawyers Without Borders Canada. Élisabeth is an inspiration and role model.

 The firm's Knitting Club brings together staff, paraprofessionals and lawyers across all of our offices.
 These dedicated volunteers knit scarves and toques for the vulnerable clients of local organizations.
 The items are knit with enthusiasm and kindness, providing both warmth and a message that the McCarthy Tétrault community is caring and inclusive.
 While all 89 knitters should be recognized for all their time and hard work, the Montreal group is represented by Linda, who makes sure the initiative is successful in her office.